-Tonight`s concert includes the premiere of Grant McLachlan`s Sonatina for double bass commissioned by Leon Bosch, a selection of his music from the last 40 years, as well as a selection from Bach`s “Art Of Fugue”.
-The centrepiece of the concert is the piano quintet “Oesterwal Landscape” which was commissioned in 1992 by the Music Group Of Manchester, of which Bosch is a member.
+A celebration of Grant’s 60th birthday was held at the Baxter Concert Hall on the 1st October 2016.
+The evening included the premiere of his Sonatina for double bass commissioned by Leon Bosch, a selection of his music from the last 40 years, as well as a selection from Bach`s “Art Of Fugue”.
+The centrepiece of the concert was the piano quintet “Oesterwal Landscape” which was commissioned in 1992 by the Music Group Of Manchester, of which Bosch is a member.
 The concert concludes with the ever popular carol “Come, Colours Rise”.

 Music from the Movies:

 The Choirs and Orchestras of Rustenburg, Westerford and Bishops put on a spectacular concert of ‘Music from the Movies’ on Wednesday 3rd and Thursday 4th August.
 An orchestra of 100 and a choir of 300 performed the music soundtrack for “Ocean Voyagers” live to picture, conducted by the composer.
 The spectacular film, produced in 2006 by Feodor Pitcairn productions, and directed by Joe Kennedy, follows the journey of a baby humpback whale and its 40 tonne mother.
 The story is narrated by Meryl Streep.